 Credentials required are:

-- Formal Application: Submit the PLU Application for Admission or the Common Application online at www.plu.edu/admission/transfer/
+- Formal Application: Submit the PLU Application for Admission or the Common Application online at www.plu.edu/admission/transfer/.
+The PLU online applications are free.

 - Transcripts: Official transcripts must be submitted for all college course work.
 Transfer students entering with less than sophomore standing (30 semester hours or 45 quarter hours) must submit an official high school transcript or equivalent.
 Transcripts must be sealed official copies.
 The university accepts the General Equivalency Diploma (GED) for those students who may not have completed a traditional high school program.
 Transcripts become the property of PLU and may not be returned or forwarded.